 Schools now have a duty to provide access to unbiased and impartial careers guidance for their students.
-Anglian Learning Trust sought the services of a Level 7 qualified Independent Career Guidance Counsellor, Mrs Laurie Simpson who is able to provide high quality, personalised, career information and advice to individuals and groups of students.
+Anglian Learning Trust sought the services of a Level 6 qualified Independent Career Guidance Counsellor, Mrs Jo Smith who is able to provide high quality, personalised, career information and advice to individuals and groups of students.
 Deeper guidance counselling interventions facilitate the exploration of an individual’s skills, attributes and interests in relation to their career options.
-Mrs Simpson further supports staff across Trust communities to enhance the provision of careers education and work-related leaning activities, thereby promoting student learning and progression.
+Mrs Smith further supports staff across Trust communities to enhance the provision of careers education and work-related learning activities, thereby promoting student learning and progression.
 Students can request an interview, via their form tutor, or parents are able to contact the school to make a request.
-Student data is shared with Mrs Simpson, in order for the most accurate and helpful advice to be given.
+Student data is shared with Mrs Smith, in order for the most accurate and helpful advice to be given.

 - Mrs Smith is the Career Guidance Counsellor and can be contacted at: email@example.com telephone: 01223 811250 x336

 - Katie Neville-Jones is the Curriculum Careers Lead and can be contacted at firstname.lastname@example.org